nymeahmed/AdmissionResultPrediction/README.md

-# PredictingUniversityAdmissionResult using Decision Tree classification technique.
+# PredictingUniversityAdmissionResult using Decision Tree classification technique

 Predicting university admission result (Pass or Fail) based on the GPA of JSC, SSC & HSC.